 We love giving these jars to teachers with a gift card and hand written note or drawing from the kids.

 Along with jars of mini chocolate covered pretzels, we also enjoy gifting bottles of homemade vanilla extract, hot chocolate bombs, and jars of homemade (bourbon! or non-bourbon) salted caramel sauce.

 Whatever you decide to do, I hope you’re feeling extra prepared to get to dipping and feel like you’re ready to execute this fun activity.
 It happens to be my favorite pre-holiday event, because it means I have lots of cookie baking and cookie tin assembling ahead of me.

 But remember, there’s never a bad time for this chocolate covered pretzel recipe.
 Showers, birthdays, tailgating parties, Tuesday nights… You do you, pretzel lover.

 Homemade Chocolate Covered Pretzels

-- 4 ounces quality chocolate coarsely chopped*
+- 4 ounces (113g) quality chocolate1 coarsely chopped

 - sprinkles nuts, additional melted chocolate, or assorted decorations, if using